231256leRouxFNF/SQL-Exam-International-Film-Festival-System/README.md

 ## Key Features

-1. **Joins / Queries**
+1. **Joins**
-   - List films screened in multiple venues
+ -   Films with screenings in multi venues
-   - Show tickets with audience names and film titles
+ -   International collaborations so one film with 3 countries
-   - List jury scores per film
+ -   Tickets per screening with audience and seat info

 2. **Triggers**
    - Prevent double-booking of seats